martignoni/moodlebox.net-old/content/help/startup-shutdown-restart.en.md

 ---
-title: How to start-up, shutdown and restart the MoodleBox?
+title: How to start-up, shutdown and restart the MoodleBox
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T19:03:11+00:00